influxdata/docs-v2/content/influxdb/v1.8/concepts/schema_and_data_layout.md

 ---
 title: InfluxDB schema design and data layout
 description: >
-  General guidelines for InfluxDB schema design and data layout.
+  Improve InfluxDB schema design and data layout to reduce high cardinality and make your data more performant.
 menu:
   influxdb_1_8:
     name: Schema design and data layout